apache/geode/Troubleshooting-File-Descriptors.md

 There are several actions that can help prevent FD issues, including:

 * Increase the open files limit.
 Check your operating system for specifics on how to do this.
-* Change the GemFire settings that control the life of connected sockets.
+* Change the Geode settings that control the life of connected sockets.
 For additional details, see <a href="https://communities.vmware.com/docs/DOC-23140" target="_blank">Managing Open File Descriptors on GemFire Data Node Hosts</a>.